DisreputableCode/Theta-Transactions/README.md

 To solve this, I have written a python app that downloads up to 52 weeks (one year) worth of transactions for a given wallet address, and combines the CSV files into a single file in less than a minute.

-I have also created executables for MacOS and Windows (.app and .exe) using Pyinstaller.
-Please note, these executables are currently unsigned, so are likely to set off antivirus and OS protections, and may take a few seconds to launch due to the nature of Pyinstaller packages - double click and be patient
+~~I have also created executables for MacOS and Windows (.app and .exe) using Pyinstaller.
+Please note, these executables are currently unsigned, so are likely to set off antivirus and OS protections, and may take a few seconds to launch due to the nature of Pyinstaller packages - double click and be patient~~
+*Removed the executables as to much work to maintain.
+Please run the python script from source.*

 ### Updated 03/10/2023
 * Switched out the async functions to synchronous as looks like the explorer has added/increased rate limiting on the API.
 Taking the requests one at a time seems to work fine.